 A faculty of innovative artist-educators is the bedrock of our program.
 Our teachers maintain active professional careers working on and Off Broadway, in London’s West End, on feature films and in television production.
 Instead of offering a singular “method”, the faculty offers a diverse range of approaches to the creative and production process.
 In a collaborative atmosphere, you’ll be encouraged to embrace your own point-of-view.
 Guided by our master teachers, you’ll learn how to maximize your potential.
 In exchange, the faculty looks to learn from you.
 We believe that student work represents cutting-edge trends in how we will think about design and performance in the 21st century.

-Pace Performing Arts sponsors 40-50 productions per academic year in multiple performance venues.
-From day one at Pace Performing Arts, you’ll be working backstage or in professional venues in New York City.
+Pace School of Performing Arts (PPA) sponsors 40-50 productions per academic year in multiple performance venues.
+From day one in PPA, our Production & Design majors are in demand for School of Performing Arts productions on and off-campus and in professional venues in New York City.